 - Ask questions to find out more about your patient-their employment, living situation, social supports, and the benefits they receive.
 Tax returns are required to access many income security benefits: e.g., GST / HST credits, child benefits, working income tax benefits, and property tax credits.
-Connect your patients to Free Community Tax Clinics. - Even people without official residency status can file returns. - Drug Coverage: All Albertans have access to prescription drug benefits through the Alberta government sponsored drug program.
-Visit drugcoverage.ca to see what benefits you may be eligible for.
+Connect your patients to Free Community Tax Clinics. - Even people without official residency status can file returns. - Drug Coverage: The patient must have up-to-date tax filings and be registered with the Medical Services Plan and have a BC Services Card or Care Card.
+Visit drugcoverage.ca for more options.